Prevenar 13 (Pneumococcal polysaccharide conjugate vaccine (13-valent, adsorbed)) is indicated for:

 For Prevenar 13® the most commonly reported adverse reactions in children 6 weeks to 5 years of age were vaccination-site reactions, fever, irritability, decreased appetite, and increased and/or decreased sleep.

-Reports of all adverse reactions can be found in the summary of product characteristics for Prevenar 13® available at https://www.medicines.org.uk.
+Adverse reactions reported in clinical studies or from the postmarketing experience for all age groups can be found in the summary of product characteristics for Prevenar 13 available at https://www.medicines.org.uk.